Types of surgery

 Surgery for gut NETs

-For large gut NETs or for a gut NET that is difficult to reach, you have an open surgery.
-This means your surgeon makes one long cut down your abdomen to remove the tumour.
+You are more likely to have open surgery.
+This means your surgeon makes one long cut down your abdomen to remove the cancer.

 Other treatments

-There are other types of treatment for NETs if you can’t have surgery.
+There are other types of treatment if you can’t have surgery.
 These include:

 These treatments can control your symptoms and help you feel better.
 But they won’t get rid of the NET.